-On appointment, Board members, in particular the Chairman and the Non-executive Directors, disclose their other commitments and agree to allocate sufficient time to the Company to discharge their duties effectively and ensure that these other commitments do not affect their contribution.
+The Nomination Committee leads the process for Board appointments and makes recommendations to the Board.
+Prior to appointment, Board members, in particular the Chair and the Non-executive Directors, disclose their other commitments and agree to allocate sufficient time to the Company to discharge their duties effectively and ensure that these other commitments do not affect their contribution.

-The Company’s Articles of Association contain powers of removal, appointment, election and re-election of Directors and provide that all of the Directors must retire and may offer themselves for re-election at each Annual General Meeting (AGM).
+The Company’s Articles of Association contain powers of removal, appointment, election and re-election of Directors and provide that all of the Directors must retire and may offer themselves for re-election at each Annual General Meeting (‘AGM’).

 BOARD EVALUATION AND EFFECTIVENESSplus

-Taking all of the above into account, the Board is satisfied that the composition of the Board and its committees provides an appropriate balance of skills, experience, independence and knowledge to allow the Board and its committees to discharge their duties and responsibilities effectively and in line with the Code.
+The Board believes that the evaluation process described above was appropriate, given the number of relatively new appointments to the Board, but will be reviewed for future years.
+Taking all of the above into account, the Board is satisfied that the current composition of the Board, and its Committees, provides an appropriate balance of skills, experience, independence and knowledge to allow the Board and its Committees to discharge their duties and responsibilities effectively and in line with the Code.

 BOARD MEETINGS AND ATTENDANCEplus

-The Chief Executive and Chief Financial Officer are usually invited to attend Audit and Risk Committee meetings, although the Audit and Risk Committee also meets with the external auditor without any Executive Directors being present.
+The Chair of the Board, Chief Executive Officer and Chief Financial Officer are usually invited to attend Audit and Risk Committee meetings, although the Audit and Risk Committee also meets with the external auditor without any Executive Directors being present.

-THE COMPANY SECRETARYplus
+THE GROUP COMPANY SECRETARYplus